Copy-Move Image Forgery Detection Based on Evolving Circular Domains Coverage: Introduction

 In this paper, we propose a CMFD scheme based on evolving circular domains coverage (ECDC), which combines block-based and keypoint-based methods.
 It extracts two different descriptors from an image, and then we match and filter those descriptors to obtain a rough localization.
 After that, we employ the proposed ECDC algorithm to cover forgery areas.
 The refined forgery areas are obtained by postprocessing ultimately.
 The two main contributions of this paper are listed below:

-1) Our first contribution is that we combine speed-up robust feature (SURF) in log-polar space and scale invariant feature transform (SIFT) as descriptors to depict a host image more accurately.
-This cannot only raise the precision of the proposed scheme under plain copy-move forgery evidently, but also improve its robustness to various geometric transformations and signal processing.
+1) we combine the speed-up robust feature (SURF) in log-polar space and the scale invariant feature transform (SIFT) as descriptors to depict a host image more accurately.
+This not only raises the precision of the proposed scheme under plain copy-move forgery evidently, but also improves its robustness to various geometric transformations and signal processing.

-2) Our second contribution is that we propose a novel algorithm, named ECDC, to present forgery areas exactly.
+2) we propose a novel algorithm, named ECDC, to present forgery areas exactly.
 By comparing the differences of block features in jointly evolving circular domains, this algorithm which is based on the pre-positioning of keypoints can greatly reduce computational complexity and improve its running efficiency.
 In addition, ECDC cannot only cover large-scale tampered areas completely, but also depict small areas accurately.

-The rest of this paper is organized as following: Section II briefly reviews the related work of CMFD; Section III displays the framework of the proposed CMFD scheme and then explains each step in details; Section IV shows the experimental results of CMFD and their analysis; finally, Section V contains the conclusion.
+The rest of this paper is organized as follows: Section 2 briefly reviews the related work of CMFD; Section 3 displays the framework of the proposed CMFD scheme and then explains each step in detail; Section 4 shows the experimental results of CMFD and their analysis; finally, Section 5 gives the conclusion.

 \ifclearsectionlook \fi